awsdocs/amazon-emr-management-guide/doc_source/emr-encryption-enable.md

-# Create Keys and Certificates for Data Encryption<a name="emr-encryption-enable"></a>
+# Create keys and certificates for data encryption<a name="emr-encryption-enable"></a>

 Before you specify encryption options using a security configuration, decide on the provider you want to use for keys and encryption artifacts\.
 For example, you can use AWS KMS or a custom provider that you create\.
 Next, create the keys or key provider as described in this section\.

-## Providing Keys for Encrypting Data at Rest with Amazon EMR<a name="emr-encryption-create-keys"></a>
+## Providing keys for encrypting data at rest with Amazon EMR<a name="emr-encryption-create-keys"></a>

 You can use AWS Key Management Service \(AWS KMS\) or a custom key provider for at\-rest data encryption in Amazon EMR\.
 When you use AWS KMS, charges apply for the storage and use of encryption keys\.
-For more information, see [AWS KMS Pricing](https://aws.amazon.com/kms/pricing/)\.
+For more information, see [AWS KMS pricing](https://aws.amazon.com/kms/pricing/)\.

 This topic provides key policy details for an AWS KMS CMK to be used with Amazon EMR, as well as guidelines and code examples for writing a custom key provider class for Amazon S3 encryption\.
-For more information about creating keys, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about creating keys, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

-### Using AWS KMS Customer Master Keys \(CMKs\) for Encryption<a name="emr-awskms-keys"></a>
+### Using AWS KMS customer master keys \(CMKs\) for encryption<a name="emr-awskms-keys"></a>

 The AWS KMS encryption key must be created in the same Region as your Amazon EMR cluster instance and the Amazon S3 buckets used with EMRFS\.
 If the key that you specify is in a different account from the one that you use to configure a cluster, you must specify the key using its ARN\.

 The role for the Amazon EC2 instance profile must have permissions to use the CMK you specify\.
 The default role for the instance profile in Amazon EMR is `EMR_EC2_DefaultRole`\.
 If you use a different role for the instance profile, or you use IAM roles for EMRFS requests to Amazon S3, make sure that each role is added as a key user as appropriate\.
 This gives the role permissions to use the CMK\.
-For more information, see [Using Key Policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide* and [Service Role for Cluster EC2 Instances \(EC2 Instance Profile\)](emr-iam-role-for-ec2.md)\.
+For more information, see [Using Key Policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide* and [Service role for cluster EC2 instances \(EC2 instance profile\)](emr-iam-role-for-ec2.md)\.

 You can use the AWS Management Console to add your instance profile or EC2 instance profile to the list of key users for the specified AWS KMS CMK, or you can use the AWS CLI or an AWS SDK to attach an appropriate key policy\.